I know you hear it all the time, don’t you?

 Have you noticed that everything has a process?
 Yes, there is a methodology or process to marketing.
+Hey, there is a process to building a website.
 It is usually a case of following one that has already been defined or developing your own.

 In the first example, following a defined methodology, you are taking a course, reading a book, using a checklist, etc. to follow a particular marketing methodology.
 A good example would be if you signed up for Justin’s dental SEO course.
 That would be a case of learning Justin’s methodology/process for SEO to achieve results (new clients) in the dental industry.
 I am quite sure you could also take it if you are in another niche and adapt what he is teaching to your industry or niche.